 Economic growth at its best

-Deprived of natural resources, Djibouti is banking on its exceptional geostrategic situation.
-According to a recent World Bank report, despite a difficult international situation due to the health crisis, the country should have the highest growth rate in Africa in 2021, with a forecast rate of 7.1%.
-Djibouti has the advantage of being located on one of the world's densest maritime corridors, which controls access to the Red Sea.
+Deprived of natural resources, Djibouti is banking on its exceptional geostrategic location.
+According to a World Bank report, despite a difficult international environment due to the health crisis of 2020, with growth rates nearing the bottom, Djibouti will see a strong rebound in growth in 2023 (7%).
+The country has the advantage of being located on one of the world's densest maritime corridors, controlling access to the Red Sea.
 The country has therefore embarked on ambitious port infrastructure projects.
-The new deepwater port of Doraleh is now one of the most efficient in the region.
-The railway between Djibouti and Addis Ababa, which had not been operating since 2010, was reopened in January 2018.
-Djibouti dreams of becoming a global air-sea freight hub, a hub for freight in Africa.
-In January 2021, the signing of a tripartite agreement between Ethiopian Airlines, Air Djibouti and the port of Djibouti will consolidate this ambition.
-The entry into service of the Djibouti International Free Zone (2018) as well as the mineral port of Goubet (2017) and that of Tadjourah (2017), extended by the road corridor linking Balho, a border post with Ethiopia, reinforce the whole.
+The new deep-water port of Doraleh is now one of the most efficient in the region.
+Despite the disruption to shipping in the Red Sea, transshipment activity at the port of Djibouti was on the rise in March 2024, with a 39% increase in the volume of containers handled.
+The rail link between Djibouti and Addis Ababa, which had been out of service since 2010 and reopened in January 2018, is making a major contribution to this growth.
+Djibouti dreams of becoming a global air-sea freight hub, an African freight hub.
+In January 2021, the signing of a tripartite agreement between Ethiopian Airlines, Air Djibouti and the Port of Djibouti will underpin this ambition.
+The entry into service of the Djibouti International Free Zone (2018), the mineral port of Goubet (2017) and the port of Tadjourah (2017), extended by the road corridor linking Balho, the border post with Ethiopia, reinforce the overall picture.
+With around 30% of the world's merchant ships passing through Djibouti's waters, the country has no trouble attracting foreign investors in the transport and logistics sectors.

 An unstable region